 Australia-Singapore Military Training Initiative Facilities ProjectProject Name Australia-Singapore Military Training Initiative Facilities Project

-- Client Department of Defence
+Client Department of Defence

-- Location Shoalwater Bay Training Area, Queensland
+Location Shoalwater Bay Training Area, Queensland

-Laing O’Rourke, as the managing contractor of the Australia-Singapore Military Initiative Facilities Project (ASMTI), is utilising its global experience in construction to lead the project, including the construction of new facilities and the upgrading of current infrastructure.
+Laing O’Rourke, as the managing contractor of the ASMTI Shoalwater Bay Facilities Project (the project), is utilising its global experience in construction to lead the development of Shoalwater Bay Training Area, including the construction of new facilities and upgrade of current infrastructure.

 An investment in security

 ASMTI has seen more than $1.25 billion invested in Central Queensland which has included the acquisition of approximately 110,000 hectares of land for the expansion.
-This project has also involved a strong focus on local industry participation for lasting and tangible benefits for regional jobs, skills and the economy, with Laing O’Rourke awarding more than 80% of the works to regional Queensland contractors and suppliers.
+This project has also involved a strong focus on local industry participation for lasting and tangible benefits for regional jobs, skills, and the economy, with Laing O’Rourke awarding more than 80% of the works to regional Queensland contractors and suppliers.

 “The Shoalwater Bay Training Area is one of Australia’s most important Defence training areas, and its expansion will not only deepen our Defence relationship with Singapore but also support economic growth in the region.”